petrachi/css_grid/README.md

 Preprend and Append are not fully handled by the GRID_CONFIG constant.
 Specialy prepend negative values.

-## Bugfix comming soon

-Prepend with negative value doesn't work.

---

-class .row in the grid.css will be updated to delete 'overflow: hidden;' property

 ## Contributing

 1. Fork it